 THINKING LIKE A RED SQUIRREL

 A child’s treatment and return to function from chronic pain can take many months.
-During that time parents often expend all their energy trying to fully address each facet of their child’s care.
-It’s almost impossible for parents to not be depleted under these circumstances.
-Parents need a long-game strategy to ensure they don’t run out of energy in the process, and that’s where squirrels can offer some insight.
+During that time caregivers often expend all their energy trying to fully address each facet of their child’s care.
+It’s almost impossible for parents/caregivers to not be depleted under these circumstances.
+Parents and caregivers need a long-game strategy to ensure they don’t run out of energy in the process, and that’s where squirrels can offer some insight.
 Considering the difference between how gray and red squirrels approach self-preservation when faced with scarcity over a long winter season can highlight an adaptive tactic with long-term benefits.

 Upon collecting a treasure of acorns in the fall, gray squirrels scurry about frantically dispersing each acorn deep into the ground, then covering the telltale clues that anything was buried there.
 This strategy – wide dispersion and expert cover up - takes a lot of squirrel energy.
 On the surface this may seem productive; a necessary survival strategy to protect food stores for the long run.
 Except, it’s not.
 Scientists know that gray squirrels have a terrible memory.
 They are known to frequently dig up and then rebury their treasure to try to remember where their food is buried (yes, even more energy spent), but still up to 74% of their frantic acorn burying effort goes to waste.
 Most of their precious bounty is never recovered, eventually spouting and growing into trees.